CMS 13 and 12 Graph comparison

 }XhtmlString and XhtmlStringList properties

-html– The rendered HTML stringjson– A structured representation of the rich text.
+html– The rendered HTML string.json– A structured representation of the rich text.

 The json value follows a tree structure:

-- The root node as
+- The root node has

 type: "richText"and achildrenarray. - Each child node has a

-type(for example,paragraph) and may also have its ownchildren.
+type(for example,paragraph) and its ownchildren.

 CMS 12 query: